raspberrypilearning/3D-scene/en/step_6.md

 --- /collapse ---

-Or you may just want to use sounds that happen at a certain time, such as when a user interacts with a sprite or when sprites interact with each other.
+Or you may just want to use sounds that happen at a certain time, such as when a user interacts with a sprite.

 --- collapse ---